FlKo/LazarusDockedDesktops/README.md

 ## Lazarus...*Docked*...Desktops

-#### Desktop configuration files for Lazarus IDE that try to resemble the 'look'n'feel' of Embarcadero™ RAD Studio™.
+#### Desktop configuration files for Lazarus IDE that try to resemble the 'Look'n'Feel' of Embarcadero™ RAD Studio™.

 ---